PacketFabric/terraform-provider-packetfabric/docs/resources/packetfabric_cs_google_hosted_marketplace_connection.md

 ### Required

-- `account_uuid` (String) The UUID of the contact that will be billed.
+- `account_uuid` (String) The UUID for the billing account that should be billed.
+This is your billing account, not the marketplace provider's.
-- `google_pairing_key` (String) The Google pairing key to use for this connection.
+- `google_pairing_key` (String) TThe Google pairing key to use for this connection.
+This is provided when you create the VLAN attachment from the Google Cloud console.
-- `google_vlan_attachment_name` (String) The Google Vlan attachment name.
+- `google_vlan_attachment_name` (String) The name you used for your VLAN attachment in Google.
-- `market` (String) The market that the VC will be requested in.
+- `market` (String) The market code (e.g. "ATL" or "DAL") in which you would like the marketplace provider to provision their side of the connection.

+	If the marketplace provider has services published in the marketplace, you can use the PacketFabric portal to see which POPs they are in.
+Simply remove the number from the POP to get the market code (e.g. if they offer services in "DAL5", enter "DAL" for the market).
-- `pop` (String) The desired location for the new Google Hosted Connection.
+- `pop` (String) The POP in which the hosted connection should be provisioned (the cloud on-ramp).
-- `routing_id` (String) The routing ID of the customer to whom this VC will be connected.
+- `routing_id` (String) The routing ID of the marketplace provider that will be receiving this request.

+	Example: TR-1RI-OQ85
 - `speed` (String) The desired speed of the new connection.

 	Enum: [ "50Mbps", "100Mbps", "200Mbps", "300Mbps", "400Mbps", "500Mbps", "1Gbps", "2Gbps", "5Gbps", "10Gbps" ]

 ### Optional

-- `description` (String) The description of the Google Marketplace Cloud connection.
+- `description` (String) A brief description of this connection.
 - `timeouts` (Block, Optional) (see [below for nested schema](#nestedblock--timeouts))

 ### Read-Only